 On my dives to see the bull sharks there, we descended to a fixed moored rope in the sand and were instructed to stay low and tranquil against the white sandy bottom.
 And then just wait.

 Sure enough, in a few minutes after we were settled, several bull sharks made their appearance nearby.
 They gradually came closer and closer, and were soon swimming several yards/meters away, and doing cautious loops around our line of about 6 divers.

 It was quite a thrill to just hang there and watch (and somewhat nervously photograph) these burly sharks passing all around you.

 It’s an exciting sight, no doubt.
 And I didn’t feel scared at all.
 At first glance, there was some adrenaline.
 But like most sharks I’ve seen diving, they seemed rather preoccupied – uninterested in us.

 It was a neat bonus encounter.
-We got lots of up-close looks at the fish, and especially the sticky-looking treaded pads on the top of their heads, that they use to attach to various sharks, rays, large fish, and turtles.
+We got lots of up-close looks at the fish, and especially the sticky-looking treaded pads on the top of their heads, that they use to attach to various sharks, rays, bigger-sized tropical fish, and large local sea turtles.

 Despite a very loose proximity to bull sharks, which could be aggressive (but usually are NOT), there is absolutely no history of shark attacks in Cozumel.

 Of all the unusual injuries that have happened to divers in the recent past, there were zero incidents of shark attacks in Cozumel.
 And as we’ve mentioned, our most common local shark is the Atlantic nurse shark, and they are virtually harmless.

 There’s no need to worry about sharks attacking divers in Cozumel, MX.